music-encoding/guidelines/_guidelines-v3/19-ptrRef/01-ptrrefModule.md

 of a new
 window with the content of the target loaded in it:

-{% include plainExample.html example="examples/ptrRef/ptrRef-sample314.xml" valid="true" version=page.version %}
+{% include mei example="ptrRef/ptrRef-sample314.xml" valid="true" %}
 The **@xlink:title** and **@xlink:role** attributes describe the meaning of resources within the context of a link.
 The **@xlink:title** attribute is used to label or describe a link or resource in a human-readable fashion.
 The value here is highly